alexandru/devbox/README.md

 <img src="./misc/logo.svg" alt="Devbox logo" align="right" width="150" />

-A ready-to-use Linux container for agent-driven development.
+A ready-to-use Linux container for agent-driven development, with a launcher provided for efficient setup and interactions with the container.

 - Ubuntu 26.04
 - SDKMAN!